galdolber/uikit/README.md

 ### Children

-The children can be passed directly (like aboce) or as a a seq.
+The children can be passed directly (like above) or as a a seq.

     [:UIView :main {:setBackgroundColor ($ ($ UIColor) :redColor)}
        (for [i (range 10)]